Archaeology of Qatar: Recent cooperative projects

-A five-year collaboration between the University of Birmingham and the Qatar Museums Authority commenced in 2008.
+A five-year collaboration between the University of Birmingham and the Qatar Museums Authority began in 2008.
 The project was named 'The Qatar National Historic Environment Record'.
 It researched and documented terrestrial and marine areas in Qatar.

 In 2009, the Qatar Museums Authority initiated the Qatar Islamic Archaeology and Heritage Project (QIAH) in tandem with the University of Copenhagen.
-The main focus of the project was the historic town of Al Zubarah and nearby settlements.
+The main focus of the project was the historic town of Zubarah and nearby settlements.
 Zubarah was designated a UNESCO World Heritage Site in 2013.

 The Wales Qatar Archaeological Project was launched in 2010 as a collaboration between the University of Wales Trinity Saint David, QIAH and the Qatar Museums Authority.
 The project's main focus was coastal sites in northern Qatar, including Ruwayda and Rubayqa.

 In 2010, the University College London opened a campus in Doha following an agreement with Qatar Foundation and Qatar Museums Authority.
 As part of the agreement, UCL will provide training for the Qatar Museums Authority and conduct joint excavations.
 UCL announced its 'Origins of Doha' project in 2012 which aims to investigate the archaeological record of Qatar's capital city.

 The German Archaeological Institute and Qatar Museums Authority reached an agreement in 2012.
 As part of the agreement, the German Archaeological Institute conducted surveys and excavations in the southern portion of Qatar.
 Joint training of Qatari and German archaeologists was also included in the agreement.

 National Museum

 Plans for a national museum were drawn up in the 1970s.
-It was inaugurated in Doha in 1975, shortly after the excavations led by De Cardi.
+It was inaugurated in Doha in 1975, shortly after the excavations led by de Cardi.
 The antiquities department had an active role in surveys and excavations thereafter.
 They excavated the sites of Al Wusail and Zubarah.
 In 2005, the Qatar Museums Authority was established.

 Classification of archaeological periods

 Distribution of archaeological sites

-Prehistoric settlers often selected sites based on their water availability.
+Prehistoric settlers often selected sites based on water availability.
 Areas marked by large depressions or with substantial groundwater tend to yield the highest propensity of archaeological findings.
 In Qatar, the northern sector contains a higher-quality groundwater supply than does the south, thus, historically, more permanent settlements were founded in the north, particularly near the coast.
 Conversely, the south section is typified by temporary nomadic outposts which were most likely constructed during periods of favorable weather that would enable access to surface or groundwater.
 In some cases, areas with no potable water would still be regularly visited by nomadic herdsman as the water would be safe to drink for their camels.

 Southern archaeological sites such as Shagra and Asaila, which are also two of the oldest Neolithic sites in the peninsula, are exceptions to the poor water supply in this region as they are located next to depressions.